-Ahead of tonight’s Victoria’s Secret Fashion Show, it is worth noting that there is an interesting legal aspect at play.
+In light of the annual Victoria’s Secret Fashion Show, it is worth noting that there is an interesting legal aspect at play.
 The Ohio-based lingerie giant, which is known for its over-the-top annual fashion show, employs a handful of select “Angels.”
-As distinct from the slew of other models walking in the show or appearing in VS catalogs, the “Angels” – like Alessandra Ambrosio, Behati Prinsloo, and Adriana Lima, among others – have it a bit of a different deal.
+As distinct from the slew of other models walking in the show or appearing in VS catalogs, the brand’s well-known “Angels” – which have included Alessandra Ambrosio, Behati Prinsloo, and Adriana Lima, among others – have it a bit of a different deal.
 Namely, they have an “Angel” contract.
 While Victoria’s Secret does not comment extensively about such contracts, here is what we know …

 Non-disclosure: Based on the lack of information available, we are willing to bet that there are some very strict non-disclosure clauses that come along with both "Angel" contracts and VS Fashion Show contracts.